 I know that God has pressed it upon the hearts of others to explore ways to keep the Church involved and to encourage existing sponsors while looking for new ones.
 It would be great to get fresh ideas to use.
 What are some ideas you can share with us?

-ABOUT THE AUTHOR: Maria Le has been a sponsor for two years and a member of our Advocates Network for one.
+ABOUT THE AUTHOR: Maria Le is a Compassion volunteer and has been a sponsor for two years.
 She lives in Minnesota, where she teaches first grade.